-13 Natural Age Spot Remedies
+13 Natural Age Spot Treatments

 1. Lemon juice

 Lemons play a major part in beauty treatments, including age spots.
-Lemon juice contains rejuvenating antioxidants, and essentially acts as a bleach against dark spots.
+Lemon juice contains rejuvenating antioxidants, and its citric acid speeds up cellular turnover and essentially acts as a bleach against dark spots.

 Apply a slice of lemon directly to the skin for 15 minutes twice a day.
 If you have sensitive skin, dilute lemon juice in water or rose water.
 Expect results within two months, and try to avoid the sun after application.

-- 2 tablespoons rice water
+- 2 tablespoons milk or rice water

 - 2 tablespoons flour

-- 1 teaspoon turmeric
+- 1/2 teaspoon organic turmeric powder

 3. Hydrogen peroxide

-Just mix equal amounts of hydrogen peroxide and whole milk and apply to dark spots with cotton pad.
-Let sit 15 minutes then rinse.
+Just mix equal amounts of hydrogen peroxide and whole milk and apply to dark spots with a cotton pad.
+Let it sit for 15 minutes, then rinse.
 It’s a good idea to patch test for sensitivity before doing a full application.

-- 1 cup chopped parsley
+- 1 tablespoon finely chopped parsley

 - 1/2 teaspoon baking soda